micz/Thunderbird-Addon-Options-Manager/README.md

 ### Saving Preferences

-th-addon-options.js is set up to save preferences.
-Ensure your options inputs have the `option-input` class.
+`th-addon-options.js` is set up to save and load preferences when each of them is modified.
+<br>Ensure your options inputs have the `option-input` class.
 <br>For example, for a checkbox:

 ```html